RohitMunjal25/Day-3-of-Java-Problem-Solving/README.md

 # Day-3-of-Java-Problem-Solving
-In the day 3 I learn about the Oops Concepts used in java which includes class hierarchy,method overriding,abstract classes, run-time polymorphism,encapsulation , interfaces,super keyword with inheritance,method overloading,data hiding,abstraction with payment systems,static method and inheritances.
+On the day 3 I learn about the Oops Concepts used in java which includes class hierarchy,method overriding,abstract classes, run-time polymorphism,encapsulation , interfaces,super keyword with inheritance,method overloading,data hiding,abstraction with payment systems,static method and inheritances.

 The problems I solved  are following:-